adsurkasur/tgatb-habit-tracker/README.md

 # The Good and The Bad: Habit Tracker

-A minimalist habit tracking application built with **Next.js 14+ and App Router**, focusing on Material You (Material 3) design principles and providing a simple, mobile-first interface for daily habit tracking.
+A minimalist habit tracking application built with **Next.js 14+ and App Router**, providing a simple, mobile-first interface for daily habit tracking.

 ## Features

 - 📱 **Mobile-first design** with responsive layout
-- 🎨 **Material You design system** following Material 3 principles
+- 🎨 **Modern design system** with clean aesthetics
 - ⚡ **Real-time updates** with optimistic UI
 - 📊 **Progress tracking** with visual indicators
 - 🔄 **Habit streaks** and consistency metrics
 - 💾 **LocalStorage-based** data persistence (with database migration planned)
-- � **Next.js App Router** with server components
+- ⚙️ **Next.js App Router** with server components

 ## Tech Stack